Also called Black Peji.

 Plants alivia dollar de congo

 Use the stem, mash until juicy, and apply to a bug bite.
 Especially good for ant bites.

 Mashed with Äi Nuni then add the juices to water.
 This can also help treat the bite.

 The tree has reddish-brown fruits that look like cannonballs hanging around the trunk area and the branches.

 - Bark treats common colds and stomach upset

 - Young leaves are chewed to treat toothache

 - Mixing the fruit and bark for reducing inflammation and muscular pain

-- Fruit is used topically for skin conditions and disinfect wounds, as they are antibacterial and anti-fungal
+- The fruit is used topically for skin conditions and disinfects wounds, as they are antibacterial and anti-fungal

 Helps us recover from emotional shocks and release past traumas due to the grounding strength it offers.
 It can also help move one into the heart instead of being stuck in the mind.